 The big insurance companies are looking out for their own interests.
 These companies make money if they can reduce your settlement offer or outright deny your accident claim.
 You need to be cautious in your dealings with the insurance company.

-You should always consult with an experienced Kentucky car accident lawyer from the Flora Templeton Stuart Injury Accident Lawyer before you talk to the insurance company.
+You should always consult with an experienced Kentucky car accident lawyer from the Flora Templeton Stuart Injury Accident Lawyers before you talk to the insurance company.
 Insurers know that once an injured person hires a lawyer, that victim has a much greater chance of recovering a fair settlement.
 Insurance adjusters push aggressively to get victims to talk before they can seek legal help.
 Do not let the insurance company take advantage of you.
 Protect your accident claims rights by seeking legal assistance.

 What You Shouldn’t Tell Your Insurance Company